mjordan/islandora_bagger/README.md

 ## Configuration

-Even though each Bag is created using options defined in a configuration file, Islandora Bagger uses some application-wide configuration paramters defined in the `parameters` section of `config/services.yaml`.
+Even though each Bag is created using options defined in a configuration file (see next section), Islandora Bagger uses some application-wide configuration paramters defined in the `parameters` section of `config/services.yaml`.
+Currently, the only two application-wide settings are the paths to the queue file and to the Bag locations log file.
+You probably don't need to change these parameters.

 ## Command-line usage